NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 What to Consider When Choosing the Best Ratchet

-While most ratchets follow a very similar exterior design, things do differ in internal design.
-If shoppers consider different sizes, materials, and convenience features, they’ll soon see that not all ratchets are built to the same standards.
+While most ratchets follow a very similar exterior design, things do differ internally between them.
+If shoppers consider features such as size, material, and convenience, they’ll soon see that not all ratchets are built to the same standards.

 Drive Size vs. Socket Size

-There are two measurements that shoppers need to understand when it comes to ratchets: Drive size and socket size.
+Shoppers need to understand two measurements when it comes to ratchets: drive size and socket size.
 Drive size refers to the size of the sockets that fit on the ratchet’s drive square (the square head that sockets snap onto).
-Socket size simply refers to the size of the nut or bolt that a particular socket was intended for.
+Socket size simply refers to the size of the nut or bolt that a particular socket was intended for, describing the open end of the socket.

 If a shopper is going to buy just one of these tools, they should consider a ⅜-inch drive ratchet with compatible sockets.
 These ratchets are small enough to fit in tight places, like alongside an engine block or the underside of a dishwasher, but robust enough to withstand quite a bit of force.